cpichard/usdtweak/README.md

 ### Compiling on MacOs

 It compiles on MacOS Mojave.
-The viewport is now enabled for versions of USD superior or equal to 22.08, otherwise it is deactivated because of the OpenGL version not supported on MacOS;
+The viewport is now enabled for versions of USD superior or equal to 22.08, otherwise it is deactivated because the OpenGL version is not supported on MacOS;

     git clone https://github.com/cpichard/usdtweak
     cd usdtweak